lcupertino/lcupertino.github.io/content/publication/conference-paper/index.md

 abstract: Quantum transition reached a new level of importance since NIST standardized post-quantum cryptographic algorithms in late 2024.
 Consequently, several studies addressed the required changes in existing technologies and systems embracing post-quantum algorithms to face an imminent quantum threat.
 Cloud-based environments are no different, especially when assuring correct authentication and authorization.
 We address the usage of post-quantum primitives embedded in identity-management systems, a crucial entity inside distributed systems.
 Our proposal is based on SPIFFE / SPIRE, an open-source framework for secure identity production, integrating post-quantum and classical primitives in a hybrid manner.
 Moreover, we discuss using X.509 certificates as part of our infrastructure and their performance, combining different digital signature algorithms.

 # Summary.
 An optional shortened abstract.
-summary: We integrate post-quantum and hybrid algorithms inside SPIFFE/SPIRE framework.
+summary: We integrate post-quantum cryptography algorithms inside SPIFFE/SPIRE framework.

 tags:
   - Post-Quantum Cryptography
   - Identity Management Systems
   - Cloud-based Environments
+  - Hybrid Certificates

 # Display this page in the Featured widget?
 featured: true